TallDave67/thread-tester-engine-promises/README.md

 ## Description

-This Engine works in conjunction with thread-tester-ui.
-Make sure these two repos are in brother folders on your local machine.
+This Engine tests std::promise in C++14.